okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-integration/main/index.md

 ## Build your API service integration

+This section provides you a guideline of the component and requests you require to build your API service integration using basic `curl` commands .
+You can use OAuth 2.0 SDKs in your preferred language to implement the OAuth 2.0 Client Credentials flow.
+For an example of how to implement the Client Credentials flow using Spring Boot, see the [How to use Client Credentials flow with Spring Security](https://developer.okta.com/blog/2021/05/05/client-credentials-spring-security) blog.
+This example uses the [Okta Spring Boot Starter](https://github.com/okta/okta-spring-boot) library.

 ### Collect and save customer credentials

-Okta generates a unique set of credentials (client ID and client secret) for your customer when they register your integration in their Okta org.
+Okta generates a unique set of credentials (client ID and client secret) for your customer when they install your integration in their Okta org.
 See [HOC&mdash;Set up an API service integration](https://www.figma.com/proto/1hqMxP4MrqXR07atucaGvM/OAuth-API-Integrations---Partner-Mocks?node-id=1550%3A9898&starting-point-node-id=1550%3A9668).
 You must collect and store these credentials for each customer to allow your integration to work with the customer's Okta org.

 To implement the Client Credentials grant flow in your integration, provide an interface to collect and store these API service integration credentials: